 Yes, of course; that's how I always structure my courses.
 I keep the material up-to-date, and all existing students get access to it.

 Yes, definitely.
 We're going to be building a couple of applications during the course, and the code will be available on GitHub.

-Boot is not absolutely required, but there are definitely areas where it helps, so I do use throughout in the material.
+Boot is not absolutely required, but there are definitely areas where it helps, especially with auto-configuration, so I do use it throughout the material.

 Yes.
 Most students have English as a secondary language, so we created word-for-word transcriptions and captions for all lessons in the course.